 While it is nowhere as big as Lisbon, Aveiro is slowly becoming a popular destination for expats who are trying to escape the hustle and bustle of busy city life.
 If you’re searching for a peaceful city close to the ocean and other big towns, then Aveiro might be right for you.

 So what is life in Aveiro like?
 Is it worth moving here?
 These are just but a few questions that this post seeks to answer.
 Stick around to learn more about the city and why expats love it!

 Life in Aveiro is similar to that of any other major city in Portugal because you can find practically anything you need right here in Aveiro.

 Living in the Venice of Portugal also means that there are plenty of canals and other boats that you can use to get a new perspective of this city.

 Similar to other cities in Portugal, there is also no shortage of beauty in Aveiro.
 It’s home to several beaches and museums where you can spend quality time with friends and family.
 And it also has a lot to offer in the way of infrastructure, education, and other social amenities necessary for comfortable living.

 For you to get the true picture of exactly how life is in Aveiro, we need to break down several factors that are key to day-to-day life in Portugal.

 Formerly popular as a holiday destination in Portugal, Aveiro is slowly becoming desirable as a retirement destination, especially for expats who want to escape the busy city life.

-According to Pordata, expat penetration in Aveiro was 6.9% of the population with resident permits.
-Compared to other major cities like Lisbon and Porto, expat penetration is relatively lower in Aveiro.
-It is also essential to mention that a lower number of expat in a particular region comes with its advantages as well.
+According to Pordata, expat penetration in Aveiro was 7.2% of the population with resident permits.
+Aveiro’s expat ratio is relatively lower compared to other major cities like Lisbon and Porto.
+It is also essential to mention that fewer expats in a particular region also come with advantages.

 The cost of living is often lower when you live among local communities as compared to predominantly expat communities.